 Humanitarian aid & Design

 International NGOs (INGOs) have teams dispatched across the world.
-Each one of them with their budget.
-It’s hard to find an NGO with a global strategy towards innovation AND with in-house designers.
+Each one of them have their own budget so it’s hard to find an NGO with a global strategy towards innovation AND with in-house strategic designers.

 I made a quick research by curiosity about existing innovation labs: